The Deseret Alphabet Portal

 All told, the LDS church spent thousands of dollars (at 19th century prices) and man-hours trying to create and implement a new alphabet.
 Nevertheless, a new alphabet was created.
 The script has survived despite its failure as a practical medium of written communication.
 Brigham Young's Deseret Alphabet exists in the 21st century mainly as a historic curiosity for descendants of early Mormon pioneers and language aficionados.
 Recently the script has been included in Unicode and some internet sites.
 Interest in the script continues today and might be greater now than when it was actually in use in the nineteenth century.

 Reprinted with permission from Neil Alexander Walker.
-The full book can be purchased in printed form or download as a PDF from http://www.lulu.com/content/158100 (temporarily unavailable).
-It is an excellent book and includes an analysis and guides for reading and writing the Deseret Alphabet.
+The full paper can be found here.
+It is an excellent paper and includes an analysis and guides for reading and writing the Deseret Alphabet.

 The New York Herald